humdrum-tools/humdrum-documentation/tool/humsed/index.md

 > ` humsed '/;/r comment' bebop`

-\-- where the file \"comment\" contains the following global comment:
+&mdash; where the file \"comment\" contains the following global comment:

 > ` !!
 A pause.`